misidoro/design-system/README.md

 ## Tech
 This project uses create-react-app [Create React App](https://github.com/facebook/create-react-app) with typescript and storybook.
 For styling uses styled-components with theme provider to allow some of the base properties to be changed.

+## Highlights
+* themes: by manually changing from `theme.light` to `theme.dark` in the file `.storybook/preview.js`, the dark theme will be applied to all components.
+The Card components is the best example, for now.

 ## Future